9 Keto Baking Tips to Make Keto Baking Easy

 You might think that Keto Baking is complicated.
 Yes, it is not as straightforward as regular baking, but it doesn’t have to be hard!

-Read my 9 keto baking tips below to become a better keto baker and never fail your keto desserts and breakfast!
+So read my 9 low-carb baking tips below to become a better keto baker and never fail your keto desserts and breakfast!

-This is the first common mistake in baking.
+This is the first common mistake in baking on a keto diet.
 It affects keto baking, particularly because of its sensitivity to ingredients, cooling time, and temperature.

 For example, keto flours cannot be easily swapped in a recipe.
 Their chemistry is so different (fiber, protein, fat) that there is no way you can swap one cup of almond flour for one cup of coconut flour.

-Therefore, I highly recommend measuring your solids in weight (oz or grams) using a kitchen scale instead of measuring volumes.
+Therefore, I highly recommend weighing your solids (oz or grams) using a kitchen scale instead of measuring volumes.